prashantpgit/weatherapi/README.md

 # weatherapi

-Weather API is a simple script that uses Open Weather API
+Weather API is a simple script that shows weather report using the Open Weather API

 Script Requirements:
 Apache Web server